Guidance for Projected Digital Image (PDI) Competitions

 - Images may be straight images with no manipulation, manipulated images or composites of several images providing that the originals were taken by the entrant using the photographic process.
 Wholly computer generated images are not permitted.

-- Memory Sticks and CD’s will be available for collection at the event for which they were submitted, after which they will be kept in the Club’s storage cupboard for a reasonable time.
+- Memory Sticks and CD’s should be available for collection at the event for which they were submitted, after which they will be kept in the Club’s storage cupboard for a reasonable time.

 Acceptable Image Sizes

 The image format should be JPEG to ensure consistency the image and must have the file extension ‘.JPG’ or ‘.jpg’.
-Other formats, such as GIF, TIFF, PSD etc. will not be accepted.
+Other formats and extensions, such as GIF, JPEG, TIFF, PSD etc. will not be accepted.
 Please note that an extension of ‘.jpeg’ does cause problems.

 Images should be in sRGB colour space for consistency &, ideally, this colour space should be embedded inside the image.
 If your images are in the Adobe RGB 1998 colour space, or anything else other than sRGB, then it is recommended that you convert the image to sRGB in your image editing software before submitting it.
 Otherwise your images may acquire a slight colour cast.